ComplianceAsCode/content/utils/ansible_galaxy_readme_template.md

       roles:
          - { role: RedHatOfficial.@ROLE_NAME@ }

-Then, check the playbook using (on the localhost) the following example:
+Next, check the playbook using (on the localhost) the following example:

     ansible-playbook -i "localhost," -c local --check playbook.yml